https://www.subbuskitchen.com

 • To this now add sugar and mix well.
 Also add Saffron threads.
 We can also add yellow food color.
 Adding sugar makes the mixture diluted.
 Keep stirring the almond sugar mixture continuously till the mixture becomes thick

-• Start adding 1 tbsp of ghee at regulr intervals nd cook in low flame to make sure the badam doesn’t get burnt.
+• Start adding 1 tablespoon of ghee at regulr intervals nd cook in low flame to make sure the badam doesn’t get burnt.
 Slowly the halwa becomes more thicker and mixture will start to roll like a ball without sticking to the sides of the pan.

 • When the mixture starts to roll without sticking to the sides of the pan, remove the pan from flame.
 Allow the halwa to cool down and then then if you want, we can garnish with chopped badams